jgrss/mpglue/mpglue/progressbar/README.txt

    expands to fill the remaining width of the line.

 The progressbar module is very easy to use, yet very powerful.
-It will also automatically enable features like auto-resizing when the system supports it..so
+It will also automatically enable features like auto-resizing when the system supports it.